sogilis/Voogle/docs/ADR/002-front-end-framework.md

 ## Problematic

-The chosen language must be suited to write Cloud Native application.
+The chosen framework must integrate gracefully with a Cloud Native application.
-The framework must be able to refresh the data instantly and can integrate a video player
+The framework must be able to refresh the data instantly (for instance be compatible with Web Sockets) and can integrate a video player

 ## Decision

-We chose to use VueJs.
-We need a simple framework to develop quickly.
-Moreover our application is not complex.
+We chose to use VueJs over React for following reasons:

+-  We favour it's simplicity over React for our project.
+Actually, we don't expect to develop a complex application.
+We juste need to display a list of videos and integrate and embedded player.
+- There is no frontend addict in the team yet, and we expect to have better and faster results with VueJS.

 ## Options